-Deposits and Investment Type Fair Value at September 30, 2018 Weighted Average Maturity (Days) Credit Rating Demand Deposits, CFB \$ 198,477 1.0 n/a Florida Education Investment Trust Fund, FEITF 756,296 37.0 AAAm U.S. Bank - State Board of Administration, Florida Prime TM 1,205,112 72.0 AAAm Florida Cooperative Liquid Assets Securities System, FLCLASS 1,340,848 49.0 AAAm Florida Local Government Investment Trust, FLGIT 5,126,958 708.1 AAAf/S1 Florida Fixed Income Trust, FLFIT 4,291,086 321.2 AAAf/S1 Total Fair Value \$ 12,918,777 Portfolio Weighted Average Maturity (WAM) 401.7
+Deposits and Investment Type Fair Value at September 30, 2018 Weighted Average Maturity (Days) Credit Rating Demand Deposits, CFB \$ 297,288 1.0 n/a Florida Education Investment Trust Fund, FEITF 1,291,898 37.0 AAAm U.S. Bank - State Board of Administration, Florida Prime TM 3,283,178 72.0 AAAm Florida Cooperative Liquid Assets Securities System, FLCLASS 2,688,986 49.0 AAAm Florida Local Government Investment Trust 839,956 708.1 AAAf/S1 Florida Fixed Income Trust, FLFIT 724,485 321.2 AAAf/S1 Total Fair Value \$ 9,125,791 Portfolio Weighted Average Maturity (WAM) 136.3

 Interest Rate Risk.
 Interest rate risk exists when there is a possibility that changes in interest rates could adversely affect an investment's fair value.
 GASB 40 requires that interest rate risk be disclosed using one of the five approved methods.
 The five methods are: segmented time distribution, specific identification, Weighted Average Maturity (WAM), duration, and simulation model.
 The District has used the WAM method in the above chart.
 In accordance with the District's investment policy, the government manages its exposure to decline in fair values by limiting the WAM of its investment portfolio to less than three years.
-The WAM on September 30, 2018, was 401.7 days.
+The WAM on September 30, 2018, was 136.3 days.

 Credit Risk.
 GASB 40 requires disclosure of credit quality ratings for investments in debt securities as well as investments in external investment pools, money market funds, and other pooled investments of fixed income securities.
 Investments may be aggregated by ratings categories within the disclosure.
 Ratings are set by nationally recognized statistical rating organizations (Fitch, Moody's, and Standard and Poor's (S&P)).
-S&P provides the ratings for the Florida Education Investment Trust Fund (FEITF), Florida Local Government Investment Trust (FLGIT), Florida Cooperative Liquid Assets Securities System (FLCLASS), and the State Board of Administration, Florida PrimeTM.
+S&P provides the ratings for the Florida Education Investment Trust Fund (FEITF), Florida Local Government Investment Trust (FLGIT), Florida Fixed Income Trust, FLFIT, Florida Cooperative Liquid Assets Securities System (FLCLASS), and the State Board of Administration, Florida PrimeTM.

 Operating cash is maintained with Citizens First Bank, a Qualified Public Depository, pursuant to Chapter 280, Florida Statutes.
-Interest earned on the deposits during the Fiscal Year totaled \$2,800.
+During the Fiscal Year, \$3,192 of interest was earned on the deposits.

-The District's cash equivalents consist of funds placed with three entities:
+The District's cash equivalents consist of funds placed with the following entities:

-• The State Board of Administration, for participation in the Local Government Investment Pool (Florida PrimeTM) created by Section 218.415, Florida Statues is an investment pool that operates under investment guidelines established by Section 215.47, Florida Statutes.
+- The State Board of Administration, for participation in the Local Government Investment Pool (Florida PrimeTM) created by Section 218.415, Florida Statues is an investment pool that operates under investment guidelines established by Section 215.47, Florida Statutes.
+The District's investments in Florida PrimeTM, an external investment pool, are reported at amortized cost.
+The District recognized \$16 in earnings from Florida PrimeTM during the 2018 Fiscal Year. - US Bank is the trustee for the restricted debt service trust accounts deposited with the Local Government Investment Pool (Florida PrimeTM).
+The District recognized \$88,081 in bond fund earnings from Florida PrimeTM during the 2018 Fiscal Year.